-From the Music Cities of Memphis Tennessee and Branson Missouri, through the American Midwestern cities of Tulsa and Oklahoma City - this fantastic tour will take us all the way to the Lone Star State’s Dallas and Fort Worth Texas!
-On this fabulous tour we will include stops in 5 different American States and follow the music wherever we go!
+On our Midwest and More Tour will take you from the Music Cities of Memphis Tennessee and Branson Missouri, through the American Midwestern cities of Tulsa and Oklahoma City.
+This fantastic escorted tour will take us all the way to the Lone Star State’s Dallas and Fort Worth Texas!
+On this fabulous tour we will include stops in FIVE different American States and follow the music wherever we go!

 DAY BY DAY TOUR ITINERARY

-Welcome to Memphis Tennessee, after checking in we will have a welcome meeting at the bar - then you will be free to spend the evening as you wish.
+Welcome to the Midwest and More Tour and Memphis Tennessee.
+After checking in we will have a welcome meeting at the bar - then you will be free to spend the evening as you wish.

 This morning we will visit the legendary Sun Studio and Elvis Presley's Graceland Mansion.
 Later we will visit the Memphis Pyramid before heading to Beale Street for an evening of music and fun!

-We will set off this morning for the entertainment capital of Missouri - the city of Branson set in the beautiful Ozarks.
-On our way we will spend a short time in Little Rock Arkansas.
-This evening we will visit the Legends Theatre for a wonderful night of entertainment.
+We will set off this morning for the Entertainment Capital of Missouri - the city of Branson, set in the beautiful Ozarks.
+On our way we will spend a short while i Little Rock Arkansas.
+This evening we will visit The Legends Theater for a wonderful night of entertainment.

 Today you will be free to explore Branson at leisure.
 You may want to visit the shops, restaurants and bars that are found in abundance at Branson Landing or visit Silver Dollar City - a theme park nestled in the Ozarks.
 Perhaps you’d like to take in a Matinee performance of one of the Superb shows on offer on the strip!
 Then this evening be sure to enjoy The great entertainment of the area.